Closed

 Directions

 From Interstate 210 in La Cañada Flintridge, exit at Angeles Crest Highway (CA-2) and drive northeast for approximately 10 miles to Switzer's Picnic Area.
-Turn right into Switzer's Picnic Area and follow the narrow paved road about 0.5 miles down to the lower parking lot.
+Turn right into the parking area and follow the narrow paved road about half a mile down to the lower parking lot.
 The trail to Bear Canyon Campground begins at the east end of the parking lot across a wooden footbridge.
-Hike 5 miles one-way along the Gabrielino Trail to reach the campground.
+The campground is a 5-mile one-way hike from the trailhead.

 Amenities